Rug Maintenance: The Correct Way to Care for Your Rug

-To remove spots or residual stains, first try warm water on a clean cloth and dab the spot, press the cloth into the rug and allow time for it to absorb any residual stain.
+To remove spots or residual stains, first, try warm water on a clean cloth and dab the spot, press the cloth into the rug and allow time for it to absorb any residual stain.
 If more power is needed, next try diluted soapy water.
 Add just a few drops of detergent dissolved in warm water and use a clean cloth to dab this solution into the spots.
 Follow with dabbing warm water to remove any residual soap.
 Finally, blot with a clean dry cloth to remove as much moisture as possible.

 If mild detergent isn’t strong enough for your stain, use a carpet cleaning product.
 Always test for colorfastness in an inconspicuous area.
-Check the manufacturer’s instructions for your rug and read the cleaning products instructions carefully.
+Check the manufacturer’s instructions for your rug and read the cleaning product instructions carefully.
 Use small amounts of cleaner, more product is not better and will simply make it more difficult to remove residual soap.
 Apply in small amounts from the outside of the stain inward, use a blotting technique only never scrubbing.
 Blot dry.
 Follow this by dabbing with clean water to remove residual cleaner, and finally blot dry.

 Special Instructions Based on Rug Material:

 Wool – New wool rugs will shed for the first several months, but will diminish in 3 – 6 months.
-Vacuum your new wool rug a few times a week in the beginning without beater bars and using a low pressure vacuum.
-For low pile wool rugs, beater bar can be used after the first few months after shedding volume has decreased.
+Vacuum your new wool rug a few times a week in the beginning without beater bars and using a low-pressure vacuum.
+For low pile wool rugs, the beater bar can be used after the first few months after shedding volume has decreased.
 Vacuum with the pile rather than against it.
 Clip loose ends or long piles rather than pulling them.
 Avoid direct sun.
 Minimize water exposure.
 Do not use wool rugs in water prone areas like bathrooms and kitchens.

-Synthetic – Synthetic rugs like nylon, olefin, polyester and blends are typically colorfast and stain, water and mildew repellent making them a very easy care choice.
+Synthetic – Synthetic rugs like nylon, olefin, polyester and blends are typically colorfast and stain, water and mildew repellent making them a very easy-care choice.
 Many of these rugs will hold up to direct sunlight, and some are designed for indoor/outdoor use.

 Outdoor– Indoor/outdoor rugs are most often made from olefin.
 When you use a rug outdoors, it will be susceptible to more dirt.
-Sweep or vacuum frequently without beater bar.
-Use mild detergent to wash and rinse thoroughly with garden hose.
+Sweep or vacuum frequently without a beater bar.
+Use mild detergent to wash and rinse thoroughly with a garden hose.
 Hang to dry.

 Cotton – Avoid direct sunlight to minimize fading.
 Small cotton rugs can usually be washed in a home washing machine, for larger rugs use an industrial washer.

 Leather – For leather, fur or hide rugs, shaking is preferred to vacuuming.
 If you choose to vacuum be sure the beater bar is off.
 For rugs with hair, use a wire rug brush to gently brush it in the direction of the hair.
 For rugs without hair, gently brush with a suede brush.
-Leather cleaner can be used for stains on leather rugs, but for tough stains professional cleaning is recommended.
+Leather cleaner can be used for stains on leather rugs, but for tough stains, professional cleaning is recommended.
 Avoid using any animal hide rug in direct sun or humid spaces.